Zhu Qizhen, eldest son of the Xuande Emperor, succeeded his father to the throne on January 17, 1436 with reign title of Zhengtong.

 Three persons are entombed in Yuling: the Zhengtong emperor, Empress Qian and Empress Dowager Zhou.

 Yuling is not accessible to the general public.
 It lies quietly and desolated off the small rural road which snakes from tomb to tomb northwest of Changling.
-To the best of my knowledge, it has not been opened since empress Zhou was buried here in year 1504.
+To the best of my knowledge, it has not been opened since Lady Zhou was buried here in 1504.